 What's more, when you wear booty bands during squats, you will notice you can get more depth in your range.

 Hip circle bands are a great tool for warming up too!
 Even if you don’t plan to use them during your workout on a lower body day, warming up with them will be highly advantageous.
 They do a fantastic job of priming the lower body muscles, getting them warm and getting the blood flowing, which leads to improved mobility and range of motion.
 It’s much more effective and efficient than doing bodyweight squats to warm up.
 This is because you will be activating all the muscles, including stabilizer muscles to a greater effect.

 Overall, most people think “dynamic stretches” when working on mobility, and that is great, but simply getting blood flowing to lubricate the joints and increasing your body temperature by activating your muscles will significantly improve your mobility for the workout to come.

 Although we’ve listed the main benefits above, there’s more…

 Booty bands can be used during warm ups and workouts.
 Generally speaking, here are the three main ways you can use hip bands:

-To give you a clearer picture, here is a booty band video that demonstrates the various uses.
+To give you a clearer picture, here is a booty band workout that demonstrates the various uses.

 If you want to build a stronger, more stable lower body, improve your hip mobility and strength, and develop a bigger butt, then you should absolutely buy a booty band or a set of booty bands.
-There are so many ways that you can use them that you will never get bored of your fabric non-slip booty resistance bands.
+There are so many ways that you can use fabric booty bands that you will never get bored of your fabric non-slip booty resistance bands.